 Have Written Safety Protocols

 When an employee breaks safety protocol on your site, both you and the employee should know what the issue was, what the disciplinary action is, and what happens if the incident occurs again.
-Having written safety rules helps ensure incidents are avoided and that the proper corrective or disciplinary action is taken.
+Having written safety rules on your construction site or workplace helps ensure incidents are avoided and that the proper corrective or disciplinary action is taken.
 Accident-prone or careless employees put others at risk.

 Documentation is critical for proving to inspectors that you have an effective process.
 Written rules and documented processes also help in the event there are legal proceedings, mediation or arbitration, but only if incidents are properly and immediately recorded.